adobebc/web-apps-sdk/developer-guides/open-admin/getting-started.md

 For a full list of default weights, see the [Targeting Menu Elements](/content/developer-guides/open-admin/targeting-menu-elements.html) reference.

-If you want to add a new entry between Dashboard and Site Manager, use a weight between 10001 and 19999.
+If you want to add a new entry between Dashboard (10000) and Site Manager (20000), use a weight between 10001 and 19999.
 When there are two items with the same weight added, they'll be sorted alphabetically by title.

 **Example**